wouterbouvy/git-practice/README.md

-# Qractice with git and GitHub
+# WHAT??? with git and GitHub

 Hi there, this is working just fine.